 Is Your Company Attractive to Prospective Employees?

 Finding the best and brightest to work for you is no easy task.
-They generally are treated well at their current jobs and don't want to take the risk of jumping to a new firm when they don't know everything that is in store for them.
-In a competitive market there are a lot of reasons why good talent would choose another option than your firm.
-Additionally, as people with the right skills to excel in the market form a smaller and smaller share of the total, their worth continues to grow.
+They generally are treated well at their current jobs and don’t want to take the risk of jumping to a new firm when they don’t know everything that is in store for them.
+In a competitive market there are a lot of reasons why good talent would choose another option other than your firm.
+Additionally, as people with the right skills to excel in the market form a smaller and smaller share of the total workforce, their worth continues to grow.
 There are a few important things to consider in order to attract top talent.

 1. Reputation and Online Reviews

 In today’s society, online reviews can make or break a company.
 So if your company is portrayed to have a bad reputation, fairly or unfairly, it could certainly hinder your chances of attracting the best people.

 There are also well-known online sites like Glassdoor which allow employees to anonymously review companies.
 LinkedIn also provides a portal for former employees to be contacted.

 Companies should encourage happy employees to post on Glassdoor and LinkedIn.
 However, the best course of action is to always treat employees with respect and consideration.
 According to a recent Glassdoor study, researchers found that 61% of Glassdoor users report that they seek company reviews and ratings before making a decision to apply for a job.
 With consistent negative reviews, it makes it very difficult for the company to attract top talent.

 2. Compensation and Perks